keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

 ## Configure keptn

+In order for keptn to use both ServiceNow and Dynatrace, the corresponding credentials have to be stored as Kubernetes secrets in the cluster.
+Please adapt the following commands with your personal credentials:

+Create Dynatrace secret to leverage the Dynatrace API.
 ```
 kubectl -n keptn create secret generic dynatrace --from-literal="DT_TENANT_ID=xxx" --from-literal="DT_API_TOKEN=xxx"
 ```

+Create ServiceNow secret to create/update incidents in ServiceNow and run workflows.
+For the sake of simplicity, you can use your ServiceNow user, e.g., _admin_ as user and your ServiceNow password as the token.
 ```
 kubectl -n keptn create secret generic servicenow --from-literal="tenant=xxx" --from-literal="user=xxx" --from-literal="token=xxx"
 ```